On this page |

 |

 A studio can set up a central help server to serve help to multiple users of Houdini, instead of each instance of Houdini starting up its own help server on each machine.
-This is useful for sharing site-specific documentation between users.
+This may be useful for sharing site-specific documentation between users.

 Note